MothTrain/AudacityAutomator/README.md

 ### Comment
 Comments are marked by a '//' at the start of a line.
 All text on that line will be discarded during execution.
-There must be a space between '//' and the comment and comments may not be placed halfway through the line.
+There must be a space between '//' and the comments may not be placed halfway through the line.

 ### Attribution